 In the event of market misconduct, we may intervene on an informal basis or at a low level.
 Our action will be proportionate to the misconduct to achieve an appropriate market outcome.
 However, we are also committed to taking strong action and holding individuals and entities accountable when they break the law and fail to meet the standards that are expected of them.

 We intend to use the full range of tools available to ensure the most appropriate and fit-for-purpose regulatory response to achieve the desired outcome.
 We have adopted a principled approach to providing consistency in choosing our regulatory responses, this is found in our regulatory response guidelines.

 The regulatory response guidelines contain a comprehensive list of the regulatory responses which we can take, and the intended aim of each response.
 It also includes a non-exhaustive guide on the criteria that might be applied in deciding what the appropriate response in each case may be.

 As with this policy, the guidelines are not exhaustive or legally binding.
 We will revise the regulatory response guidelines from time to time according to our objectives and priorities.

 Many concerns have been raised following the global financial crisis about the role of third parties in market collapses.
 Accordingly, we have responded to the role of third parties in instances of market misconduct by taking active enforcement action.

-We will continue to publicise enforcement action against those active in the financial markets, unless there are policy, legal or other compelling reasons not to.
+We will continue to publicise enforcement action against those active in the financial markets unless there is policy, legal or other compelling reasons not to.
 This approach is intended to maximise the visible deterrence of enforcement activity, and to educate market participants about the behaviour and standards we expect of those operating in our jurisdiction.

 While the inclusion of this power was the subject of many submissions during consultation on the draft legislation, Parliament chose to maintain it to give us the ability to pursue actions that, for various reasons, others may not be able to.